 Tesla Powerwall 3 Review

-In September 2023, numerous articles and photos of the Tesla Powerwall 3 emerged online.
-Soon after, Tesla officially announced the new Powerwall 3 and provided a brief description.
-More recently, in February 2024, the official datasheet was added to the documents section on Tesla’s website, so we can finally reveal the full specifications.
-Unlike the Powerwall 2, which is an AC battery system, the next-generation Powerwall 3 is an all-in-one solar and battery energy storage system, similar to the Powerwall+ (Plus) released in 2021, but more compact and far more powerful.
-However, while the new Powerwall 3 combines a solar inverter and battery storage into one simple system, it still requires additional components to enable its full potential.
+In late 2023, numerous articles and photos of the Tesla Powerwall 3 emerged online.
+Soon after, Tesla officially announced the new Powerwall 3, and finally, in February 2024, the official datasheet was added to the documents section on Tesla’s website.
+Unlike the Powerwall 2, which is an AC-coupled battery system, the next-generation Powerwall 3 is an all-in-one solar and battery energy storage solution, similar to the Powerwall+ (Plus) released in the US in 2021, but more compact and far more powerful.
+However, while the new Powerwall 3 combines a solar inverter and battery storage into one simple unit, it still requires additional components to enable its full potential.

-See the detailed Tesla Powerwall 2 and Powerwall+ review here.
+See our previous Tesla Powerwall 2 and Tesla Inverter reviews here.

-At the All-Energy expo in Melbourne, Australia, I had the opportunity to see the new Powerwall and speak to a Tesla applications engineer.
-With the official datasheet now available, I can confirm the Powerwall 3 features six individual solar connections (6 x MPPTs), enabling a maximum 20kW of solar, or 3.3kW per MPPT.
-This makes for an impressive piece of equipment and a substantial upgrade from the older Powerwall Plus, which includes 4 MPPTs.
-Additionally, the new system is expandable with up to three optional 13.5kWh battery units able to be DC-coupled for a combined total of 54kWh.
-The Battery expansion units are still in development and have not been officially listed for purchase.
+At the All-Energy expo in Melbourne, Australia, I had the opportunity to examine the new Powerwall and speak to a Tesla applications engineer.
+With the official datasheet now available, we can confirm the US version of the Powerwall 3 features six individual solar connections (6 x MPPTs), enabling a maximum of 20kW of solar, or 3.3kW per MPPT.
+However, the Australian version is configured differently with 3 x high-powered 6.6kW solar MPPTs.
+Either way, this makes for an impressive piece of equipment and a substantial upgrade from the older Powerwalls.
+For extra battery capacity, the system is expandable with up to two additional 13.5kWh DC battery packs that can be DC-coupled for a combined total of 40.5kWh.

 Powerwall 3 Key Features

-• Scalability: Expandable up to 54 kWh with three additional 13.5kWh battery units.
+Scalability: Expandable up to 40.5 kWh using two additional 13.5kWh DC battery units.

-• Solar input: Up to 20 kW of solar via 6 x MPPTs (Six independent strings)
+Solar input: Up to 20 kW of solar via 6 x MPPTs (or 3 high-current MPPTs)

-• Available: from Feb 2024 - Online ordering is now available
+Available: Yes - Online ordering is now available

 The Powerwall 3 Vs Powerwall 2

 The most crucial difference between the various Powerwall systems is that the new Powerwall 3 is an all-in-one (hybrid) system, including a solar inverter.
 Unlike the Powerwall 2, which is an AC battery that needs to be installed with a separate solar inverter.
-The new Powerwall can be also used with most existing solar systems, including microinverters.
+While not ideal, the new Powerwall can be used with most existing solar systems, including microinverters.
 For those familiar with the lesser-known Powerwall+ (plus), the Powerwall 3 is the essentially same type of all-in-one system but has been re-engineered with a much more powerful 11.5kW inverter and higher 20kW solar capacity.

 Battery Efficiency